Skip to main content

 Garage door springs are under extreme tension — enough to cause serious injury or death if released improperly.
 This is consistently ranked as one of the most dangerous home repair jobs.
 Our trained technicians replace springs safely every day using the proper tools and techniques.

-Call Monroe Overhead Door at 585-820-6559 for same-day spring repair throughout Monroe County.
+Call or text Monroe Overhead Door at 585-820-6559 for same-day spring repair throughout Monroe County.
 Every repair is backed by our 2-year parts and labor warranty.

 Need Garage Door Help?

-Call Monroe Overhead Door for a free estimate.
+Call or text Monroe Overhead Door for a free estimate.
 We back every job with our 2-year parts and labor guarantee.

 More Articles